untoldwind/csshi2/README.md

 ## Manually

-Just copy the `csshi2` file to one of your bin-directories (like /usr/local/bin/csshi2).
+Just copy the `csshi2` file to one of your bin-directories (like /usr/local/bin/csshi2) and give it the executable flag.
 The files beneath `bash` may be used so support bash completion.
 Respectively the files beneath `zsh` for zsh completion.

 ## Using Homebrew